DanielFasel/Saaga/README.md

 - `rails db:migrate`
 - `rails db:seed`

+- `rails c --sandbox` allows to access database through the terminal

 Testing commands:
 - `rails test`

 Scaffolding commands:
 - `rails g` you can then add "controllers", "models" and so on.

-These are jsdfsdfust some of the commands I used the most.
+These are just some of the commands I used the most.
 There are more commands that might prove useful so I highly suggest to read the [Ruby on rails documentation](http://guides.rubyonrails.org/v5.0/) for more information.

 ## Where are we?